ash-codess/Scientific-Computing-with-Python/readme.md

 - **02_Luhn-algorithm:**
   - The Luhn Algorithm is widely used for error-checking in various applications, such as verifying credit card numbers.
 Upon building this project, we'll gain experience working with numerical computations and string manipulation.

+- **03_Expense-tracker:**
+  - In this project, we'll explore the power of Lambda Functions by creating an expense tracker.
+The resulting app will demonstrate how we can use Lambda Functions for efficient, streamlined operations.

 ## Certification Completion